 As with most countries that experience monsoon seasons, improving weather lures more and more travelers to enjoy sunny days.
-Thailand can certainly still be enjoyed during the monsoon season (May to October), but the weather may be less predictable for taking advantage of the many outdoor activities.
+However, Thailand can certainly still be enjoyed during the monsoon season (May to October), but the weather may be less predictable for those wanting to take advantage of the many outdoor activities.

-Although Thailand is usually so busy with tourism that trends are becoming more blurred year after year, the high season begins to wind up in November.
+Thailand is becoming a tourist destination year-round so trends are becoming more blurred each year.
+In general, the high season begins to wind up in November.
 Popular destinations get busier as winter in Thailand proceeds.
-Cold weather in Western countries brings more people searching for sun in the beautiful Thai islands.

 Christmas is a busy time in Thailand, but even more travelers turn up in January and February after holiday celebrations at home are finished.

-Not really.
-Nighttime temperatures in places such as Pai in the mountains of Northern Thailand can feel a bit chilly after hot afternoons, but temperatures never really dip below the mid 60s Fahrenheit.
-A light cover-up or thin jacket will suffice; you’ll want one anyway for the freezing temperatures on buses due to the drivers’ overuse of air conditioning!
+Nighttime temperatures in places such as Pai in the mountains of Northern Thailand can feel a bit chilly after hot afternoons, but temperatures never really dip below the mid-60s Fahrenheit.
+A light cover-up or thin jacket will suffice; you’ll want one anyway for the freezing temperatures on buses due to the drivers’ overuse of air conditioning.